ansys/pyansys-dev-guide/doc/source/guidelines/logging.rst

 Why and when to log
 ===================
 Logging helps to track events occurring in the application.
+Whenever an information must be exposed, displayed and shared, logging is the way to do it.
 It is destinated to both the users and the application developers.
 It can serve several purposes: